AnubhavSaxena97/Pulse/README.md

 # Pulse
-A simple and clean text editor by Anubhav Saxena.
+A simple and clean text editor by Anubhav Saxena

+Main class file - root/“Pulse.jar”.

+Download ZIP from GitHub

+To run the project from the command line, go to the dist folder and type the following: java -jar "Pulse.jar"

+@author, Anubhav Saxena
+contact@anubhavsaxena.info
+www.anubhavsaxena.info
+www.github.com/AnubhavSaxena97